Tanzania Film Photography | Serengeti, Zanzibar & Rulenge on Medium Format | King Nemuel Visuals

 Zanzibar, Bawe Island

 After the dust of the Serengeti, Bawe Island felt like another world.
 A private island in the Indian Ocean.
 Days at the beach, and one evening, a boat around the island just in time for the sky to turn.
+After the plains, the exhale.

 Tanzania gave three completely different experiences on a single trip, and somehow medium format and 35mm film had to hold all of it.
 Shot primarily on the Mamiya 7II, with moments captured on the Leica M6, this is what remained.